Saftladen-Tech/Elfra/README.md

 ---

-Its importand to know that you will get 2 Volumes in docker:
+Its importand to know that you will get 2 folder bind into the docker container:

 📂: elfra_courses
 📂: elfra_config